Saaho: Filming and post-production

 Saaho was produced on a budget of ₹325 crore, and was filmed in Hyderabad, Mumbai, Abu Dhabi, Dubai, Austria, Romania and other parts of Europe.
 Principal photography began in August 2017.
 A large part of the budget was spent on filming the action scenes.
 International stunt coordinator Kenny Bates was brought in to choreograph the action scenes.

-Saaho was simultaneously filmed in Telugu and Hindi, and many important scenes were planned to be filmed in Tamil; however, the film was mostly dubbed in Tamil.
-(Note: The CBFC certificate of the Tamil version indicates that it is not a dubbed version.)
+Saaho was simultaneously filmed in Telugu and Hindi, (Note: Many important scenes were planned to be simultaneously filmed in Tamil; however, the film was mostly dubbed in Tamil.
+(Note: The CBFC certificate of the Tamil version indicates that it is not a dubbed version.))
 Saaho was Prabhas' debut in Hindi cinema and Kapoor's debut in Telugu cinema.
-The rest of the film including Kapoor's scenes were only filmed in Telugu and Hindi.

 The first schedule, which was in Hyderabad, was completed by October 2017.
 The second schedule began in December 2017 at Ramoji Film City; according to the film's producers, Shraddha Kapoor's action sequences in the film were made with heavy weaponry.
 After a few days, filming shifted to Dubai for a month; some of the major action sequences were filmed in Dubai with Prabhas and Neil Nitin Mukesh, while Shraddha Kapoor switched to her next project Stree.
 After filming half of Saaho in Hyderabad, Mumbai and Dubai, the cast and crew began the fourth schedule in Abu Dhabi in February 2018, which ended within a few weeks.
 The fifth schedule, also in Abu Dhabi, started in late February and the sixth schedule began in mid-March in Dubai and Romania.
 The final leg of film and its romantic songs were filmed in Innsbruck and the Tyrol region of Austria.